showman-sharma/gesture_recognition/README.md

 - The problem at hand involves developing a feature for smart televisions that can recognize and interpret different gestures performed by users.
 - These gestures are monitored by the TV's built-in webcam and correspond to specific commands.
-- In this project, we use CNN/RNN based model that can accurately recognize and interpret 5 gestures performed by users in videos captured by a webcam.
+- In this project, we use a 3D CNN-based model that can accurately recognize and interpret 5 user gestures in videos captured by a webcam.
 - The training and validation data is formed from the [Kaggle](https://www.kaggle.com/datasets/imsparsh/gesture-recognition).
-- We build upon one CNN/RNN based model architecture.
+- We build upon one 3D CNN-based model architecture.
 - The 5 gestures are given below

 Gesture | Interpretation